 Once the 11 hours or 14-hour time period has been reached, the driver must take a mandatory 10-hour off-duty break.
 If the driver is alone, the truck must be parked and stopped during that time.
 If the Class A CDL truck driver is working with another driver, it would be simple to take an eight-hour rest in the sleeper berth and another two hours in the passenger seat.

 Do Driving Hours Change Depending on the Commercial Driver’s License Class Type You Hold?

 CDL classes don’t affect the hours a truck driver is allowed to be driving on the road.
 It doesn’t matter if you are a Class A CDL truck driver or have a Class B license, you are required to follow the same rules.
 However, there may be exceptions for specific drivers depending on the truck they are operating and what they are hauling.

 Do CDL Class A Truck Drivers Spend the Most Time on the Road?

 For the most part, Class A CDL truck drivers do spend more time on the road, especially when driving over-the-road (OTR).
 Still, these OTR Class A truck drivers must follow the same rules laid out above for operation hours.
 There are also plenty of Class A CDL drivers that drive locally and won’t need to reach those limits.

-How many hours can a truck driver drive?
 The rules don’t change based on whether the driver is going over-the-road, driving regionally, or trucking locally.
 However, OTR truckers and regional truckers do typically spend more time driving than local Class A drivers.
 While over-the-road trucking often requires more driving, the same rules, regulations, and exceptions must be followed.
 If you aren’t sure – how long truck drivers can drive, reference the basic rules laid out above.